 This training is designed for public health professionals as an introduction or refresher on conducting assessments during an outbreak investigation.

-This QuickTrain series has four modules, each of which can be accessed separately (approximately 15 min. each):
+This QuickTrain series has four modules, these can be accessed separately (approximately 15 min. each):

 -Overview of Environmental Assessments

 -Clinical and Environmental Specimens

 Click here to access this training: https://rmphtc.org/pages/eaqt/

 - Understand the importance of foodborne disease outbreak investigations.

 - Describe the steps in a foodborne disease outbreak investigation.

 - Explain the roles and skills of the investigation team.

 - Explain the differences between an environmental assessment and other types of routine inspections.